Marsileaceae: Morphology

 The leaves are the most easily observed characteristic for the Marsileaceae; they have a long slender leaf stalk ending in zero, two, or four (occasionally six) leaflets.
 The number of leaflets differs among the three genera and can therefore be used for identification.
 In Pilularia, the leaves are narrowly cylindrical and taper to a point.
 Leaves of Regnellidium bear two broad leaflets, while leaves of Marsilea bear four leaflets at the tip.
 The four leaflets on the leaf of Marsilea are not borne equally.
 Instead, they are borne in pairs with one pair of leaflets attached slightly higher than the other.
-Thus in the developing leaf, the leaflets are folded more like the wings of a butterfly than like the leaflets of a clover.

-As with other ferns, the leaves develop in a circinate pattern.
-They begin as small, tight spirals which unroll as the leaf matures.
+As with other ferns, the leaves develop in a circinate pattern, meaning that they unroll as they mature.
 At full maturity they are held erect with the leaflets unfolded, except in Pilularia whose leaves have no blade.
 Temperate species are deciduous, losing their vegetative leaves in winter.
-Tropical species may also lose their leaves during the dry season.
-These leaves are photosynthetic, and produce most of the food used by the plant.

-Some aquatic species of Marsilea, especially those growing with their rhizome submerged, may have vegetative leaves that are dimorphic.
+Some aquatic species of Marsilea, especially those growing with their rhizome submerged, may have dimorphic vegetative leaves.
 Some of their leaves grow up to the surface of the water, and look just like leaves of species growing out of water.
 These plants also produce other leaves with shorter leaf stalks that are not long enough to reach the surface, and so the leaflets remain underwater.
 These leaves have different anatomical and cellular characteristics better suited to their submerged environment.

-In addition to their vegetative (sterile) leaflets, all species of Marsileaceae produce fertile (spore-producing) leaflets at or near the base of the photosynthetic leaves.
-This reproductive portion looks and functions very differently from the vegetative portion of the leaves.
+All species of Marsileaceae produce distinctively-shaped fertile (spore-producing) leaflets at or near the base of the fronds.